-The system now operating at CERN was designed to produce 30 μW of 121 nm light in 30 ns pulses arriving at 30 Hertz.
+The result was that we decided to go ahead with a pulsed source of Lyman alpha for our first antihydrogen cooling experiments.
+The system now operating at CERN was designed to produce $30 \ \mu W$ of 121 nm light in 30 ns pulses arriving at 30 Hertz.
 We start with 730 nm light, double this to 365 nm, and then produce 121 nm light by tripling within a Kr-Ar gas cell [32].
+We currently have about $1 \ \mu W$ passing through the trap via the side windows.